nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 Note: `[ARGS]` refer to the arguments of the add command that have been parsed.
 It have been shortened for brevity

 How an `add` command is executed.
-1. When Logic is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command `AddCommandParser`) and uses it to parse the arguments passed to the command.
+1. When Logic is called upon to execute a command, it is passed to an `AddressBookParser`. object which in turn creates a parser that matches the command `AddCommandParser`). and uses it to parse the arguments passed to the command.
 2. `AddCommand` will check that the fields; `name`, `phone`, `email`, and `address`.
    The prefixes for these options are defined in [CliSyntax.java](https://github.com/AY2324S2-CS2103T-T17-1/tp/blob/master/src/main/java/seedu/address/logic/parser/CliSyntax.java).